daovorge/quick-fatigue-tool/Documentation/README.txt

 %	    - DPP, Damage parameter vs plane angle at worst item
 %	    - LP, Life vs plane angle at worst item
 %		- CPS, Normal stress and resultant shear stress vs plane angle at worst item
-%       - PS, Principal stresses at the worst item
+%       - P(S/E), Principal stresses and/or strains at the worst item
 %       - VM, von Mises stress at the worst item
 %       - DAC, Cumulative damage at the worst item
 %       - RHIST, Rainflow cycle histogram on the critical plane at the worst item
 %       - RC, Stress range distribution on the critical plane at the worst item
-%       - SIG, Uniaxial stress history before and after gating
+%       - SIG(S/E), Uniaxial stress and/or strain history before and after gating
+%		- LH, Tensor load histories
 %		- FOS, Factor of strength diagnostics
 %
 %